apache/arrow/docs/source/format/Columnar.rst

 The recommendation for 64 byte alignment comes from the `Intel performance guide`_ that recommends alignment of memory to match SIMD register width.
-The specific padding length was chosen because it matches the largest known SIMD instruction registers available as of April 2016 (Intel AVX-512).
+The specific padding length was chosen because it matches the largest SIMD instruction registers available on widely deployed x86 architecture (Intel AVX-512).

 The recommended padding of 64 bytes allows for using `SIMD`_ instructions consistently in loops without additional conditional